Boston Bruins: The new millennium (2000–2015)

 Following their Stanley Cup win, Mark Recchi retired.
-At the 2012 NHL entry draft, the Bruins used the other first round pick in the Kessell trade to select defenseman Dougie Hamilton.
+At the 2012 NHL entry draft, the Bruins used the other first round pick in the Kessel trade to select defenseman Dougie Hamilton.
 The Bruins went on to finish second in the Eastern Conference with 102 points, winning the Northeast Division title, but losing to the Washington Capitals in the first round of the 2012 Stanley Cup playoffs in seven games.

 The Bruins were the 2013 Eastern Conference champions, their second Conference title in three years.

 During the offseason preceding the 2012–13 NHL lockout, Tim Thomas made his decision to sit out the 2012–13 season; his rights were traded to the New York Islanders on February 7, 2013.
 Following the Boston Marathon bombing, the game they had on the next day (April 16, 2013) was postponed.
 On April 17, the Bruins faced off against the Sabres, Boston's first major sporting event since the bombing.
 At the end of the game both the Sabres players and Bruins players raised their sticks in a salute.
 In the opening round of the 2013 playoffs, the Bruins took on the Toronto Maple Leafs.
 Although the Maple Leafs forced game seven after the Bruins were up 3–1 in the series, Boston defeated Toronto by coming back from a 4–1 deficit in the third period of the game to win in overtime.
 They went on to beat the New York Rangers in five games and the Pittsburgh Penguins in a four-game sweep to advance to the Stanley Cup Final.
 However, the Chicago Blackhawks were victorious in the Final, defeating the Bruins in six games.

 On July 4, 2013, the Bruins completed a blockbuster trade, sending Tyler Seguin along with Rich Peverley and a prospect to the Dallas Stars for Loui Eriksson and three prospects.
 Amidst the trade, general manager Chiarelli said Seguin needed to "become more of a professional."
 In the 2013–14 season, the Bruins won the Presidents' Trophy after finishing first in the newly formed Atlantic Division with a record of 54–19–9 for 117 points.
 However, their regular season success would not translate into another conference finals appearance.
 Despite winning their first-round series against the Detroit Red Wings, the team fell to the Canadiens in seven games in the second round during the 2014 playoffs.